tmoens/zfm-documentation/zf-deployment-docs/docs/Apache.md

 https://www.ssllabs.com/ssltest/

-Enter your subdomain (in this case eue.zsm.com) in the Hostname, hit the " Submit" button.
+Enter your subdomain (in this case eue.zsm.com) in the Hostname, hit the "Submit" button.
 You should get a reasonably good report!
 It takes a couple of minutes to run.